paezha/envsocty3LT3/README.md

 <img src="images/04-Create-Project-Directory.gif" width="100%" />
 **Figure 4.** *Choose to store the project in a new directory*

-After you click ‘Create Project’, R Studio will restart the session, and you will have an `R` session in your new project.
+After you click ‘Create Project’, you will have an `R` session with your new project.
 This will look like the image in Figure 5.
 <img src="images/05-New-Project.png" width="100%" /> **Figure 5.** *Your
 project keeps all your files nicely organized*

 ### Working with your preliminary reading in the course package

+You need to restart R Studio once after installing the package before you can access the readings and exercises.

-All your readings are included in the course package.
+After doing so, you will find that all your readings are included in the course package.
 Each reading is like a mini-chapter in a book (instead of asking you to buy a book, we will give you the contents).
 But readings can be much more than that.
 To begin working with your preliminary reading, you begin by creating a new file and choosing R Markdown from a template.
 Select template `Reading-0` from the course package and give it a name.
 After you click ‘OK’, a new R Markdown file will open in your editor.
 Also, notice that a new folder appears in your project to keep this file.
 The process is illustrated in Figure 6.
 <img src="images/06-New-File-Reading.gif" width="100%" /> **Figure 6.**
 *Creating a new file from a template*